AnastasiyaStr/Spring_part4/README.md

 # Spring_part4
 This is a simple Microservice Application
-  App uses Third Party API of Ice and Fire to find fellows of entered characters of the same house who are not dead.Yet.
+  App which uses Third Party API of Ice and Fire to find fellows of entered characters of the same house who are not dead.Yet.

   How to get specified data: